Rhosinjay-cyb/Azure-Terraform-Security/README.md

 ![image](Images/succ_key.png)

-Subsequent logon to the Linux VM now utilize the object in the key vault, hence strengthening the security of the deployed VM.
+Subsequent logon to the Linux VM now utilize the secret in the key vault, thereby strengthening the security of the deployed VM.

 ![image](Images/conn.png)